h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 The resulting cluster will be formed by nodes A, B, C. The node A transitively sees node C via node B flatfile definition, and vice versa.

-The flatfile contains a list of nodes in the form ``IP:PORT`` (each node on separated line, everything prefixed by ``#`` is ignored) which are going to compose a resulting cluster.
-For example, running H2O on a multi-node cluster allows you to use more memory for large-scale tasks (for example, creating models from huge datasets) than would be possible on a single node.
+The flatfile contains a list of nodes in the form ``IP:PORT`` that are going to compose a resulting cluster (each node on a separated line, everything prefixed by ``#`` is ignored).
+Running H2O on a multi-node cluster allows you to use more memory for large-scale tasks (for example, creating models from huge datasets) than would be possible on a single node.

 **IPv4**: